-Contact the Interdisciplinary Studies program coordinator
+Contact the Interdisciplinary Studies Academic Counselor

 Apply to the Toulouse Graduate School

-- A completed on-line Graduate School application
+- A completed graduate school application

 - A non-refundable $75 application fee

-- Complete official transcripts from all colleges attended
+- Official transcripts from all colleges attended

 - Minimum 3.0 GPA (cumulative or last 60 hours)

-Applicants who have already applied to one of our degree programs and would like to update their existing application to Interdisciplinary Studies should fill out the on-line update-request form.
+- Applicants who have already applied to one of our degree programs and would like to update their existing application to Interdisciplinary Studies should fill out the online update request form.

-Current students who would like to change their major to Interdisciplinary Studies should fill out the change-of-major form and submit it to the Toulouse Graduate School.
+- Current students who would like to change their major to Interdisciplinary Studies should fill out the change of major form and submit it to the Toulouse Graduate School.

-Enroll in classes
+Enroll in Classes

 If admitted to the Interdisciplinary Studies program, your academic counselor will work with you on class registration.
 Be sure that you have received the academic advising you need.
 You may need to get approval codes for certain classes from the course instructors or other representatives of the departments in which you are taking courses each semester.
 If a course has prerequisites, do not register for that course unless you meet those prerequisites.